Krisztana/DVD-Rental/README.md

 ### Challenge description

-In the [analyze_DVD_rental.sql](https://github.com/Krisztana/DVD-Rental/blob/main/analyze_DVD_rental.sql) can find the codes for the following questions.
+In the [analyze_DVD_rental.sql](https://github.com/Krisztana/DVD-Rental/blob/main/analyze_DVD_rental.sql) can find the codes for the following questions:

 * Identify the top 10 customers and their email so we can reward them
 * Identify the bottom 10 customers and their emails